Books about back pain from cycling Online

 There are several reasons for having a cycling back pain.
-The main factors that most likely contribute to lower back pain while cycling are incorrect riding style, non optimal bicycle fit and lack of core muscle flexibility and strength.
+The main factors that most likely contribute to lower back pain while cycling is incorrect riding style, non-optimal bicycle fit, and lack of core muscle flexibility and strength.
 Let’s discuss these factors one by one, and add some others as well.

 Bike Fit and Your Posture on the Bike

-In most riding styles, and especially in mountain biking and road biking, our back is arched, so that we have the ability to absorb the bumps.
+In most riding styles, and especially in mountain biking and road biking, our back is arched, so that we can absorb the bumps.
 If you ride straight upright, spine has no way to “give” when the bike hits bumps.
-From the other hand, if we lean too much forward, bumps might cause the back to bow even farther in the forward direction.
-In both cases we can expect to have a back pain.
+On the other hand, if we lean too much forward, bumps might cause the back to bow even farther in the forward direction.
+In both cases, we can expect to have a back pain.

 Bicycle sizing is a key factor that affect our back while riding.
-Many cyclists are not fully aware of the dramatic effect that riding a bike that is too small or that is too big for them might have on their health, and on the probability to suffer from health problems such as lower back pain while riding, especially on long and consecutive rides.
+Many cyclists are not fully aware of the dramatic effect of riding a bike that is too small or too big on their health, such as lower back pain, especially on long and consecutive rides.

-Generally speaking, every aspect of the bicycle geometry, such as the height of the bicycle handlebars, top tube length (or the length of the “virtual” top tube, in some bicycle models) may increase the pressure on the intervertebral disks, and have a negative affect on the biker’s back that can cause a back pain.
+Generally speaking, every aspect of the bicycle geometry, such as the height of the bicycle handlebars, top tube length (or the length of the “virtual” top tube, in some bicycle models) may increase the pressure on the intervertebral disks, and harm the biker’s back that can cause back pain.

-Besides the size of the bicycle there are other bicycle related factors that can affect our back.
-A major cause for back pain is incorrect saddle height: If the saddle is placed too high our hips might rock from side to side.
-This can cause a back pain.
-Bicycle seat that is too low might have a negative affect no other parts of our body: this can cause a bicycling knee pain.
+Besides the size of the bicycle, there are other bicycles related factors that can affect our back.
+A major cause for back pain is incorrect saddle height: If the saddle is placed too high, our hips might rock from side to side.
+This can cause back pain.
+Bicycle seat that is too low might have a negative effect no other parts of our body: this can cause a bicycling knee pain.